 - How are you going use all of this?
 Do you have a master plan?
 Is this a pilot program?
 Is the grant to fund devices for a reading program?
 Possibly STEM (science, technology, engineering, math) related?
 Is it to give disadvantaged students access to technology?
 How are you going to measure your program’s effectiveness?

 Resources.promevo.com also has papers to help you plan.
 For instance, do you need to know what it will take to get your school ready?
 Read over Prepare your School for Chrome Devices.
 Do you want to see how other schools are using Chrome?
-Look over Chromebooks for Schools: 4 school case study.
+Look over Chromebooks for Schools: 4 School Case Study.
 Maybe you want to see how devices compare against each other?
-Access the Straight Out of the Box-Chrome Device Comparison Sheet and look over hardware specifications as well as performance test results.
-Or, perhaps you want to see how users rate the devices?
-Visit chromebookbuyersguide.com and review user ratings.
+Watch our PromevoTV reviews and learn about hardware specifications as well as performance test results.

 Select a Path